Engineering-Research-Lab/Engineering-Research-Lab/README.md

 # Research

- "Toy Artificial Intelligence" science, technology and engineering laboratory operates on an independent creative platform of experimental development research in the field of intelligent systems and mechanics.
-Development based on computing techniques in computational linguistics, automatic natural language processing/generation, machine/robot learning, computer vision and mechatronics concepts by inventor Lado Oniani.
+"Toy Artificial Intelligence" laboratory founded as non profit scientific and engineering organization, operates on an independent creative platform of experimental development research in the field of intelligent systems and mechanics.

+Research and development includes a number of areas, such as computational logic, cognitive science, mechanical design/engineering and industrial/artistic design, aimed to create and investigate synthetic entity architecture and behavior, based on computing techniques in computational linguistics, automatic natural language processing, understanding and generation, machine/robot learning, computer vision and mechatronics concepts by inventor Lado Oniani.

- Implementation startup was started in 2016 with multidisciplinary engineering approach, inspired and based on idea create information processing algorithms and operation control methods, design  building blocks of learning/dialogue contextual association system, integrated with anthropomorphic humanoid and bio-inspired robotics architecture, prototyping custom assistive technology solution, adaptable for specialized use.
-Such as education, cognitive therapy or entertainment with modeling and simulation conversational setup via human-machine interface, behavior observation, study, development, optimization and accumulation potentially derivative experiment.
+ Implementation startup was started in 2016 with multidisciplinary engineering approach, inspired and based on idea create information processing algorithms and operation control methods, design  building blocks of learning/dialogue contextual association system, integrated with anthropomorphic humanoid and bio-inspired robotics architecture, prototyping custom assistive technology solution, adaptable for specialized use, such as education, cognitive therapy or entertainment with modeling and simulation conversational setup via human-machine interface, behavior observation, study, development, optimization and accumulation potentially derivative experiment.

- Synthetic entity able to learn, interact and deepening abstraction by inherent characteristics as functionally surrounded void, that does not knows anything by default, able receive and use information, become perceptive carrier to reflect and inference informational knowledge in the natural way of dynamic conversation, prescribable for such tasks as assistance of topical training, autism educational/therapy exercise, as well psycho-linguistics and synthetic psychology human-robot interaction experiment, or any other specific usage with requirement of creating memory content with dialog model contextual scenario performance.
+The vision in research, inspired and motivated by concept to invent and build experimental and assistive educational, therapeutic, social and humanitarian interactive and robotic technologies, as well as implying prototyping and manufacturing products with commercial potential.

 # Support project

-Laboratory founded as non profit scientific and engineering organization.

-Practical experience and development process in research is aimed to create and investigate synthetic entity architecture and behavior.

-The philosophy of vision in research, inspired and motivated by concept to invent and build experimental and assistive educational, therapeutic, social and humanitarian interactive and robotic technologies, as well as implying prototyping and manufacturing products with commercial potential.

-Research and development includes a number of areas, such as computational logic, cognitive science, mechanical design/engineering and industrial/artistic design

 Your donation will help expand independent research workflow, improve laboratory environment and speed up conceptual strategy process, which leads to more involved research in frames of related technology, forming educational platform for creative/intellectual collaboration and search for other references.

 To support project follow [donation link](https://www.paypal.com/donate?token=J7e0P3tspk-75N--iN7kLC-4fKbcJxQI392d7TfQLOh9RaHUcgcJwIp03F5JkKUgyonyGqmXJOc1nnkj)

 To get updates from research workflow, please follow us in social networks and subscribe to [YouTube channel](https://www.youtube.com/channel/UC0Z161RgR5KpwPLvEDzkk9Q?view_as=subscriber)